 Traditional UNC Courses

-Students enrolled in GOAL will be responsible for attending 2 traditional courses (up to a maximum of 7 credit hours) per semester.
+Students enrolled in GOAL will be responsible for attending at least 2 traditional courses (up to a maximum of 7 credit hours) per semester.
 Each student is exposed to the course curriculum, and is responsible for learning a modified portion of the curriculum and completing modified assignments and/or assessments based on the student's academic level.

 - Courses are chosen based on the student's person-centered plan.